angadhn/angadhn.github.io/_opinions/Post3.md

 emerge from Thiel's start-up viewpoint are eventually entrenched in the system in many ways.
 While many general examples are given, I think the most pertinent is towards the end where Thiel is quesitoned about Palantir working with the CIA.
-This underscores Graeber's point that eventually ends up working within the system- whether one changes it or becomes a part of it is a different matter altogether.
+This underscores Graeber's point that one eventually ends up working within the system- whether one changes it or becomes a part of it is a different matter altogether.